China, Norway may team up in search for Arctic oil

 Iceland, still recovering from the 2008 financial crisis that brought the country to its knees, is keen to develop its natural resources to help spur its economy.

-There are no figures for how much oil and gas the area where the licenses lie could hold.
+There are no figures for how much oil and gas the area where the licences lie could hold.

 But the area off Norway's Jan Mayen island, geologically similar, could hold 566 million barrels of oil equivalent, according to a February survey by the Norwegian Petroleum Directorate.
 That is the equivalent of a sizeable North Sea field.